dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-27-every-long-feedback-loop.md

 ---
 layout: post
-title: Every long feedback loop is caused by
+title: Every long feedback loop
 ---

-(most probably) caused by:
+is (most probably) caused by:

 - big batch
 - delay caused by high utilization (high WIP) and/or